 It's common for new babies to resist swaddling.
 It can make you think, My baby hates to be wrapped!
-Of course, you would probably hate to be swaddled, but adults would also hate living in a womb for 9 months or drinking milk for every meal.
-It’s a mistake to think your baby wants the same things you do!
-Our advice is to stick with it, and your baby will soon give up the fight against swaddling.
+Of course, you would probably hate to be swaddled, but adults would also hate to live in a womb for 9 months or to drink milk—as their only food—for every single meal, but babies love all of this.

-- Swaddle arms down: When your baby is awake, it’s fine to keep the arms out (or swaddled with arms bent up), but during sleep that will lead to more startles and accidental whacks to the face…and more waking.
+Swaddle very snuggly…arms down: When your baby is awake, it’s fine to keep the arms out (or swaddled with arms bent up), but during sleep that will lead to more startles and accidental whacks to the face—and more waking.
 And, if your little Houdini’s arms sneak out of the inner bands or bend up at the elbow…sleep will usually fall apart.
 Check out our swaddling trick to help you keep her arms from sneaking out.

 Do a little calming routine.
 After you secure your baby in the SNOO Sack, here are a few things to help her relax and settle: